olebole/irafdoc/doc/tasks/noao/digiphot/apphot/radprof.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... determine the default value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix

+  ... make a contour plot of dev$ypix

   ap&gt; contour dev$ypix  &gt;G ypix.plot1

+  ... store the contour plot of dev$ypix in ypix.plot1

   ap&gt; radprof dev$ypix 7.0 0.5

+  ... type ? to print the help page

+  ... move graphics cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or
+      hit CR to accept the default value
+  ... set the fwhmpsf, centering radius, inner and outer sky annuli,
-      hit CR to accept the default value apertures, sigma, profile radius and step size using the graphics cursor and the stellar radial profile plot
+      apertures, sigma, profile radius and step size using the graphics cursor and the stellar radial profile plot ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify the parameters

+  ... type the w key to save the parameters in the parameter files

+  ... type :.read ypix.plot1 to reload the contour plot

+  ... move the graphics cursor to the star of interest and tap
       the space bar

+  ... a radial profile plot will appear on the graphics terminal

+  ... repeat the above sequence for each additional star

+  ... type q to quit and q to confirm the quit

+  ... by default radprof does not create an output file
   </pre></div>
   <p>
   3. Setup and run RADPROF interactively on a list of objects temporarily